mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - The main container arranging the content vertically.
     - `Modifier`:
         - `fillMaxSize`:  Fills the entire screen.
-        - `background`:  Sets the background color using `globalcolors.primaryColor`.
+        - `background`:  Sets the background color using `GlobalColors.primaryColor`.

 4. **Text ("CLASS PORTAL"):**
     - The large welcome text.